stphncrt/BookForum-React/README.md

 - Contributing
 - License
 ## Description
-This is a book forum application created with **Create React App** framework.Application provides main features you'd expect from a book forum , such as searching a book, demostrating details of the book that is being looked for, other books of the author.
+This is a book forum application created with **Create React App** framework.
+Application provides main features you'd expect from a book forum , such as searching a book, demostrating details of the book that is being looked for, other books of the author.

 ## Built with
 <p>